gbmhunter/blog/content/programming/microcontrollers/psoc/components/_index.md

 The Pulse Converter component is useful to convert variable width input pulses into constant width output pulses.
 It is a purely hardware-based component, using two different clock inputs to change the pulse width.

-{{< figure src="/images/2013/03/psoc-component-pulse-converter-trigger-in-out.png" width="388px" caption="The PSoC Pulse Converter component, being used here to output constant-width pulses."  >}}
+{{< img src="psoc-component-pulse-converter-trigger-in-out.png" width="388px" caption="The PSoC Pulse Converter component, being used here to output constant-width pulses."  >}}

 {{% warning %}}
 With this component, there can (and likely will be) a delay between the rising edge of the input pulse and the rising edge of the output pulse, depending on the phase difference between the two clocks.